shahar-caura/k8s-gitops-bootstrap/README.md

 - [linkedin]()

 ## How to
-Before you begin, you need to have a PAT doken for GitHub with 'read' permissions to the repository.
+Before you begin, you need to have a PAT token for GitHub with 'read' permissions to the repository.

 **define tfvars**
 Update tfvars for your needs.
 The 'git_pat' secret better to inject using ENV variable